-Here, we bring together a diverse community of talented, experienced staff, offer outstanding athletics and arts programs, and infuse a love of Israeli culture and Jewish heritage into everything we do.
-Campers gain new knowledge, skills and experiences, which help them develop strong Jewish identities— through prayer, a lively song session or even a game of basketball.
+At Ramah Darom we bring together a diverse community of talented, experienced, nurturing staff, offer outstanding programs rooted in a strong foundation of Jewish education and infuse a love of Israeli culture and Jewish heritage into everything we do.
+At Camp Ramah Darom. campers gain new knowledge, skills and experiences, which help them develop strong Jewish identities— through prayer, a lively song session or even a game of basketball.
 The profound importance of community to the Camp experience cultivates a strong understanding of communal connection and responsibility.
-Ramah Darom is an inclusive Camp and offers Tikvah Support Program for campers with neurodevelopmental disorders.
+Ramah Darom is an inclusive camp and offers Tikvah Support for campers with neurodevelopmental and physical disabilities.
 We also focus attention on developing our campers and staff into leaders, educators and free-thinking individuals.

 Our selective hiring process requires applicants to be at least a rising college freshman who have a strong Jewish background and experience working with youth.
 Additionally, we seek staff members with maturity and strong character who have the ability to serve as positive role models.
 They must apply with three personal, educational, and professional references.

 Another characteristic that differentiates us from other camps is our camper-to-staff ratio.
 Overall, we have one staff member for every two campers.
 Within our bunks, the ratio is no more than four campers to one counselor, ensuring that each child receives as much individualized attention as possible.

 Due to the short length of each Camp session, we are not able to offer a visiting day, and we do not allow parents to drop in.